alttester/AltTester-Unity-SDK/docs/pages/commands.md

 | propertyName      |     string    |   false   |  name of the property of which value you want |
 | assemblyName  | string | true | name of the assembly where the component is |

 ###### Observation: Since Java doesn't have optional paramaters we decided to go with an builder pattern approach but also didn't want to change the way how the commands are made.
-So instead of calling command with the parameters mentioned in the table, you will need to build an object name **AltGetAllElementsParameters** which we use the parameters mentioned.
+So instead of calling command with the parameters mentioned in the table, you will need to build an object name **[AltGetComponentPropertyParameters](other/java-builders.html#altgetcomponentpropertyparameters)** which we use the parameters mentioned.
 The java example will also show how to build such an object.

 #### Examples